U.S. says oil market can cope with more Iran export cuts

-VIENNA (Reuters) - The top U.S. energy official said world oil markets could cope with further cuts in Iran’s oil exports from tighter sanctions over its nuclear program as rising supply from the United States and Iraq offsets the loss.
+VIENNA (Reuters) - The top U.S. energy official said he believed the oil market could cope with any further reduction of Iran’s oil exports from the tightening of sanctions on Tehran over its nuclear program.

+U.S. Energy Secretary Ernest Moniz also said on Sunday he expected a “fair amount of action” by his department in 2013 in evaluating applications by U.S. firms to export natural gas.

+“I‘m planning to go through them as rapidly as I can,” Moniz said in an interview in Vienna.

-U.S. lawmakers are embarking this summer on a campaign to deal a deeper blow to Iran’s diminishing oil exports, and analysts say the ultimate goal could be a near total cut-off.
+As for Iran, U.S. lawmakers are embarking this summer on a campaign to deal a deeper blow to its diminishing oil exports, and analysts say the ultimate goal could be a near total cut-off.

+This could risk antagonizing China and India, the biggest remaining buyers of Iranian crude, and could push oil prices higher in a hit to the global economy.
-But U.S. Energy Secretary Ernest Moniz said growing U.S. and Iraqi oil output meant Iran was not now a “dominant player in the market” and that there was “quite a bit of potential for increased production to offset any further reduction”.

-There is also substantial reserve capacity in major OPEC producers such as Saudi Arabia, he said.
+Moniz said Iranian exports were not now a “dominant player in the market”, and was offset by increased production in the United States and in Iraq as well as substantial reserve capacity in some of the major OPEC producers such as Saudi Arabia.

-From a technical point of view, “we can certainly manage a further reduction of Iranian exports”, he said in an interview in Vienna.

-Western sanctions aimed at choking the flow of oil money into Iran and forcing Tehran to negotiate on its controversial nuclear program slashed crude exports to 700,000 barrels a day in May, the lowest in decades, according to industry sources.
+U.S. and European Union sanctions aimed at choking the flow of oil money into Iran and forcing Tehran to negotiate curbing its controversial nuclear program slashed its crude exports to 700,000 bpd in May, the lowest in decades, according to industry sources and tanker-tracking data.

 But crude prices are still lower than they were a year ago.